nicolasm/bluosscrobbler/README.md

   especially if the Controller app is not detected anymore like it happened to me once.

-For all of those reasons, I decided to create my own solution.
+For all of those reasons, I decided to develop my own app.

 The app polls the playing status of your device by using the [BluOS API][1].